Edit Blog Post

 Ronneby Airport, Ronneby

-Hello my fellow travellers!
+Hello my fellow travelers!

 This is the first and only post I'll do about a trip to Finland in October 1994 that I did together with my parents and my uncle Roland and his wife Marie.
 It was the first time I stepped on a plane and even if it was only a domestic flight of less than an hour between Ronneby and Stockholm I was still very excited.